dantheman213/hapi-modern-cors/README.md

     await server.start();

+### Default headers for responses

+`Access-Control-Allow-Origin` : `*`
+`Access-Control-Allow-Credentials` : `false`
+`Access-Control-Allow-Methods` : `GET,POST,PUT,DELETE`
+`Access-Control-Allow-Headers` : `Accept, Authorization, Content-Type, If-None-Match, X-Requested-With` `Access-Control-Max-Age` : `1728000`

-### Notes
+### FAQs

 ##### How do CORS pre-flight work?

 Before requests can begin to use CORS a pre-flight request is typically sent to the server at the same path you're requesting.
 However, the request will use `OPTIONS` rather than `GET`, `POST`, etc. The response to this request should contain some default CORS headers.
 This plugin will automatically create all `OPTIONS` routes to enable pre-flight requests to all your existing endpoints.

 ##### What happens when the origin is set?